hyperledger-labs/fabric-docs-cn/docs/source/couchdb_tutorial.rst

       JSON documents matching the docType of “marble” and the owner id using the JSON query syntax.

-      一个查询逻辑保存在链码中的参数查询的示例。在这个例子中，函数值接受单个参数，
-      就是弹珠的主人。然后使用 JSON 查询语法查询状态数据库中匹配 “marble” 的 docType
-      和 拥有者 id 的 JSON 文档。

-Run the query using the peer command - 使用 peer 命令运行查询
+Run the query using the peer command
 ------------------------------------

 In absence of a client application to test rich queries defined in chaincode,